How it Works

 - Stream 1: Product lifecycle management advancements through IT ( software and hardware) adoption and/or training

-- Stream 2: Improved operational efficiency and competitiveness
+- Stream 2: Improved operational efficiency and competitiveness through adoption of lean manufacturing practices

 - Stream 1 & 2: